Azure/Vision-AI-DevKit-Pages/docs/_docs/07-Deploy_model_VS_Code.md

     pip install --upgrade -r requirements.txt
     ```
 Note: The above installation steps works for the latest Azure Machine Learning SDK version v1.0.8 and install Python 3.6.5 by Anaconda with Python version 3.6.5 link.
 If the version of AML SDK, Python, or other packages will be changed in the future, you might have to install or upgrade packages manually.
-5. Open “00-aml-configuration.py” under “VisionSample\MachineLearning\scripts” folder and replace the following 3 fake settings to your Azure Machine Learning Service Workspace settings:
+5. Open “00-aml-configuration.py” under “VisionSample\MachineLearning\scripts” folder and replace the following 3 default settings with your Azure Machine Learning Service Workspace settings:
 ![Setting the pythonPath screen shot]({{ '/assets/images/VSC_Deploy_mod_00-aml-configuration.py_screenshot.png' | relative_url }})
 6. Click [Run Cell] or [Run All Cells] link on the top line of the cell.
 It will create a new workspace if it doesn’t exist and write a “config.json” file under “VisionSample\aml_config” folder.
 ![Modify config.json screen shot]({{ '/assets/images/VSC_Deploy_config-json_screenshot.png' | relative_url }})